-With an obvious name for this article, Healthy Habits is a no brainer when it comes to healthy culinary options.
-Low on sodium, sugar, and preservatives, their food is savory, homemade and changes according to the seasons of the year.
-Winter sees heavier, more comfort dishes such as vegetarian curries and roasts, with some options of salads and such; summer and spring months are good for fresh vegetarian dishes accompanying a steak or fish delicacy.
+With an obvious name for this article, Healthy Habits Superfood Cafe is a no brainer when it comes to healthy culinary options.
+Low on sodium, sugar, and preservatives, their food is savory, homemade, and balanced.
 There has been an ever-growing demand for food catering to different ways of eating: be it health issue or personal choices, dietary restrictions are a real thing nowadays and Healthy Habits knows it: besides vegetarian options, there are gluten-free, paleo, raw, low carbs and high protein as well.

-A meal here might go beyond your budget, but your belly will surely thank you for choosing to follow this “habit”.
+A meal here might not satisfy your guilty pleasure cravings, but your belly will surely thank you for choosing to follow this “habit”.
 There is also a comprehensive list of beverages (protein shakes, dietary drinks, freshly squeezed juices) and desserts (homemade healthy cakes, chia pudding with fruit, among others).
 To check more, head to their Facebook page, where menus are up-to-date.
-They now have a delivery service throughout Macau.
+They also have a delivery service throughout Macau.

 Opening hours: Daily, 11:00am–10:00pm